 I really enjoyed Armidale in northern NSW.

-There are plenty of things to do in Armidale and the surrounding region with lots of history, heritage buildings, tree-lined streets, nearby waterfalls and gorges and a reputation for good food and wine.
+There are plenty of things to do in Armidale NSW and the surrounding region with lots of history, heritage buildings, tree-lined streets, nearby waterfalls and gorges and a reputation for good food and wine.

-It’s a place that’s easy to like.
+It’s a place that’s easy to like for its historical rural charm.

 I wanted to stay in Armidale longer and two days felt a little rushed.

-But we decided to move on after Kalyra broke her arm at the playground (which slowed us all down) and it was coming up to the long weekendweekend and we just wanted to relax and go camping by the coast.
+But we decided to move on after Kalyra broke her arm at the playground (which slowed us all down) and it was coming up to the long weekend and we just wanted to relax and go camping by the coast.

-But our two days exploring the region kept us fulfilled, and what’s so appealing about Armidale is that it’s not just an urban centre, but within reach are several national parks, wineries and tourist drives that loop you back into town.
+But our two days exploring the Armidale region kept us fulfilled, and what’s so appealing about Armidale is that it’s not just an urban centre, but within reach are several national parks, wineries and tourist drives that loop you back into town.

-Things to Do in Armidale, NSW
+Fun Things to Do in Armidale, NSW

 Armidale Heritage Bus Tour